Eat Healthy and Support Local Farms!

 Capital Supermarket can be found at 1231 11th St NW and is open daily from 9 am to 9 pm.
 It’s a very central location, making it not only a healthy choice for groceries but also a convenient one!

 Are you ready to get out and get shopping?
 Well, you’re going to need a place to put all those groceries you bring home!
-Call us up at DARO Apartments and learn more about our different available rentals.
+Call us up at DARO Apartments and learn more about our different available apartment rentals in Washington DC.